kkuivi/datastructures/README.md

 # datastructures
-Implementations of some common data structures and algorithms in JAva
+Implementations of some common data structures and algorithms in Java
+Name: Elikem